The-Augmented-Recruiter-Project/the-augmented-recruiter-project/docs/methodologies/evaluation-and-testing/index.md

 ## Limits of evaluation

-Evaluation methods documented here:
+The methods documented here:
 - do not certify compliance
 - do not guarantee fairness
-- do not generalise across contexts
+- do not generalise across organisations or roles
 - do not replace human responsibility

 They are intended to surface risk, ambiguity, and unintended consequences early — while there is still room to intervene.